ripsawridge/site/contents/content/cma/2023/bozeman-dubois.md

 {% image /cmaimages/2023/40-IMG_20230730_204447_MP.jpg %}
 *Cory muses over dinner.*

-We found a wild frenchman with a long beard at our camp, who was stealth camping his way across the park on a wild journey across the USA.
+We found a wild frenchman named Marwin with a long beard at our camp, who was stealth camping his way across the park on a wild journey across the USA.
 He was talkative, and we had to break away to be able to set up our tents and prepare dinner.
 People like this make it clear that I'm not a real outdoorsman, I just play one